Sign in

 Categories 5e and 6

-Around 2001, Category 5e came along with better crosstalk performance to support gigabit speeds.
-Then came Category 6 with a bit more headroom, allowing it to support 10 Gb/s—but only up to 35 meters.
-With qualification testing, some installed base of Category 5e and Category 6 cables can support 2.5 and/or 5 Gb/s to 100 meters for Wi-Fi 6 deployments, with the potential to support 10 Gb/s to 55 meters or less.
+Introduced around 2001, Category 5e cables offered better crosstalk performance supporting gigabit speeds.
+Category 6 followed, providing additional headroom for 10 Gb/s speeds but only up to 35 meters.
+Some existing installations of Category 5e and Category 6 cables can support 2.5 or 5 Gb/s over 100 meters for certain Wi-Fi 6 applications and may even achieve 10 Gb/s over shorter distances.

 Category 6A